 Types of data we collect and what we do with it

-Our site works as a central database of health and wellbeing professionals who pay an annual or monthly subscription in order for us to host their professional profile which can be searched and viewed online by members of the general public.
+Our health and wellbeing platform (www.unlimitedwellbeing.co.uk) acts as a central database of health and wellbeing professionals to display their professional profile, services and classes which can be searched and viewed online by members of the general public.

 In order for you to be able to set up your account with us, we need to collect certain personal information from you including your name and your email address.
 We require this information in order to identify you within our secure database and communicate with you regarding your account.
 When you choose to join Unlimited Wellbeing you do so in accordance with our terms and conditions and therefore our lawful basis for collecting this information is to fulfil our contract with you.